MiguelMadero/geddy-typescript-templates/README.md

 `$ git clone https://github.com/MiguelMadero/geddy-typescript-templates.git`

-Create a base app or scaffold using the --template switch
+Create a base app or scaffold using the --templates switch

-`geddy app myapp --template /path/to/the/cloned/repo`
+`geddy app myapp --templates /path/to/the/cloned/repo`

 Voila.
 Ditto